By dentist Dr. Richard Mitchell

 Click on the link to go straight to the article...

 Recent research in London, published in the British Dental Journal, has shown that sipping fruit teas and other acidic drinks can contribute to tooth erosion.
 Here is the press release of the British Dental Journal article; article;

-"Sipping acidic drinks such as fruit teas and flavoured water can wear away teeth and damage the enamel, an investigation by scientists has shown.
+"Sipping acidic drinks such as fruit teas and flavored water can wear away teeth and damage the enamel, an investigation by scientists has shown.
 The team from King's College in London said that drinking them between meals and holding them in your mouth for too long increased the risk of tooth erosion from acid.
 The British Dental Journal article looked at the diets of 300 people with severe erosive tooth wear.
 It said the problem was increasing as people snacked more.

 Fruit squashes, cordials, fruit teas, diet drinks, sugared drinks and flavoured water are all acidic and can cause wear and tear to teeth, the researchers said.
 And continuously sipping or holding these drinks in the mouth before swallowing increased the risk of tooth erosion.

 Dr Saoirse O'Toole, the lead study author, from King's College London Dental Institute, said: "If you drink things for long periods of time, greater than five minutes, or if you nibble on fruit for several minutes rather than eating them as a whole fruit - these are things that can really damage your teeth.

 "If you're going to have an apple as a snack at lunchtime, then try not to have anything acidic later on in the evening.
 If you are going to have a glass of wine in the evening, then don't have your fruit tea in the morning.
 Just balance things in your diet."

 Russ Ladwa, who chairs the British Dental Association's health and science committee, said of acidic drinks: "Having them with a meal helps to minimize the damage because chewing food increases the production of saliva, which is alkaline and acts a buffer to dilute acidic foods and drinks."